Mozart4242/SIEMELK/features.md

 -----
 ### Shuffle SOAR
 SIEMELK using Shuffle SOAR (Security Orchestration, Automation, and Response). has included the bleeding edge Shuffle SOAR technology that will allow for the creation of workflows that can integrate with applications that form part of the SIEMELK stack, as well as external products that are often found as part of the cyber security toolsets deployed within the enterprise.
-SIEMELK have auto-wired to Cortex, TheHive & MISP.
+SIEMELK have auto-wired to Cortex and TheHive.
 SOAR give your SIEM automation to create tickets, add Threat Intelligence Information as well as artifacts.
 SOAR provides automated workflows through a graphical interface with no coding required.
 Shuffle SOAR has thousands of premade integrations and uses open frameworks.
 Pulling data via API calls from all your sources makes for integration in hours rather than weeks or months.
 Raise tickets in commercial products or send emails to key stakeholders – choose from more than 11,000 application APIs to integrate into SIEMELK.

  <p align="center">
  <img alt="" src="images/SOAR-min.jpg ">